-The collaborative approach to relationship breakdown and divorce is defined by the focus on needs of each person, rather than legal entitlements.
+The collaborative approach to relationship breakdown and divorce focusses on the needs of each person, rather than making decisions based purely on strict legal entitlements.